Arpan-Shah-102/slots-tycoon/README.md

 Do you like gambling as an adult? <br/>
 Well, I got just the thing for you!
 Introducing, Slots Tycoon!
 Slots tycoon combines the fun gameplay of a tycoon and the thrill of gambling! <br/>
-This is the next best hit on the market!
+This is the next best hit on the market! <br/>
+Check it out at https://arpan-shah-102.github.io/slots-tycoon/